varung-optimus/angular-exercises/Exercise4/README.md

-# Exercise 3
+# Exercise 4

-Implementing Grid with sorting and filtering
+Grid with Sorting and Filtering

 ```
-Array with sorting and filtering is implemented
+Create an array of 50 items, each item having 3 properties.
+Create an option to sort the array by one or two properties.
+Make the array be filterable by a search input.
 ```

 ### Install Dependencies